Most MQTT brokers don’t provide any mechanism for logging historical

 - broker name and port

-- username and password if needed.
+- user name and password if needed.

 - base log directory and number of logs have defaults